 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
-Here are the shopping highlights for May in Seattle stores.
+Here are the shopping highlights for May in in Seattle-Tacoma area stores.

 Gym membership: How are those New Year’s resolutions working for you?
 Gyms start to see a downturn toward summer months as people get outside.
 But if staying in is more to your liking, you might be able to swing a deal on gym membership.